Ahmed20150/EasyTravel/README.md

 ## Tests
 - **Postman Tests:**
-  Requests were tested using Postman collections for:
+   tests were conducted using Postman for the following:
   - Authentication (login, signup)
   - CRUD operations (Activities, Itineraries, Museums)
   - Payment endpoint with Stripe test keys